bioinformatics-ca/Metabolomics_2020/mod2_lab.md

 # Module 2 Lab: Metabolite Identification and Annotation

-In this lab, you will perform metabolite ID and/or quantification using NMR data and Bayesil; GC-MS data and GC-AutoFit; and LC-MS data and MetaboAnalyst/R.
+In this lab, you will perform metabolite ID and/or quantification using NMR data and Bayesil; GC-MS data and GC-AutoFit; and spectral processing of untargeted LC-MS data and MetaboAnalyst/R.

 ## NMR